dunglas/frankenphp/docs/static.md

 # Create a Static Build

-Instead of using a local installation of the PHP library, it's possible to create a static build of FrankenPHP thanks to the great [static-php-cli project](https://github.com/crazywhalecc/static-php-cli) (despite its name, this project support all SAPIs, not only CLI).
+Instead of using a local installation of the PHP library, it's possible to create a static build of FrankenPHP thanks to the great [static-php-cli project](https://github.com/crazywhalecc/static-php-cli) (despite its name, this project supports all SAPIs, not only CLI).

-With this method, a single, portable, binary will contain the PHP interpreter, the Caddy web server and FrankenPHP!
+With this method, a single, portable, binary will contain the PHP interpreter, the Caddy web server, and FrankenPHP!

 FrankenPHP also supports [embedding the PHP app in the static binary](embed.md).